mgorny/articles/new-gentoo-copyright-policy-explained.rst

     this project or the free software license(s) involved.

-In order to commit to any Gentoo project, you need to acknowledge the DCO by adding a *Signed-off-by* line to the footer of your commit (``git commit -s`` does that for you).
+In order to commit to any Gentoo project, you need to acknowledge the GCO by adding a *Signed-off-by* line to the footer of your commit (``git commit -s`` does that for you).
 Since you're effectively making a legal statement, it is important that this line contains your real name and working e-mail address.

-The curious thing about the DCO is that it's recursive.
-If somebody submits his work to you, he needs to acknowledge the DCO, and then you can acknowledge it via option (4).
-Each DCO approval in this pipeline creates an additional *Signed-off-by* line, making it possible to trace the contribution to its root.
+The curious thing about the GCO is that it's recursive.
+If somebody submits his work to you, he needs to acknowledge the GCO, and then you can acknowledge it via option (4).
+Each GCO approval in this pipeline creates an additional *Signed-off-by* line, making it possible to trace the contribution to its root.

-The policy additionally permits using the original Linux DCO 1.1 [#DCO-1.1]_ when contributors do not wish to use our DCO.
+The policy additionally permits using the original Linux DCO 1.1 [#DCO-1.1]_ when contributors do not wish to use our GCO.
 This needs to be explicitly noted via appending ``(DCO-1.1)`` to the *Signed-off-by* line.
 Please note that you aren't legally allowed to commit licenses this way!